 Optional but recommended:

 - 1 Tbsp. white miso (to stir in at end)

-- Prepare veggies: Dice onion, potato, carrot, zucchini and tomato.
+- Prepare vegetables: Dice onion, potato, carrot, zucchini and tomato.
 Trim and cut green beans into about 1-inch pieces.
 Carefully cut kernels off corn.
 Mince garlic.

-- In a large stockpot over med-high heat, saute onion for 6-7 minutes.
-(I use 3 Tbsp. water/veggie broth for no-oil saute method.)
+- In a large stockpot over medium-high heat, sauté onion for 6-7 minutes.
+(I use 3 Tbsp. water/broth for no-oil sauté method.)